 Eat more carbs

-Carbs are crucial for testosterone as the body receives less carbs, it responds by increasing stress hormone production.
-The trick is to eat a healthy amount of carbs but while keeping insulin spikes to a minium.
+Carbs are crucial for testosterone as the body receives fewer carbs, it responds by increasing stress hormone production.
+The trick is to eat a healthy amount of carbs but while keeping insulin spikes to a minimum.
 There are 2 ways to do this:

 1: Intermittent fasting: This way you can eat a healthy amount of carbs while keeping insulin spikes to a minimum.
 This supply of nutrients will allow you to lose fat while maintaining muscle and healthy hormonal levels.

 2: Carb cycling: This is where you time your carb intake around your workout and rest days.
 This will also reduce insulin spikes and only provide your body with calories in a time of need.
 This is supply vs demand at its finest.